aospapp/aosp/tools/repohooks/README.md

 * `pylint3`: Run Python code through `pylint` using Python 3.
 * `rustfmt`: Run Rust code through `rustfmt`.
 * `xmllint`: Run XML code through `xmllint`.
-* `android_test_mapping_format`: Validate TEST_MAPPING files in Android source
-  code.
-Refer to go/test-mapping for more details.

 Note: Builtin hooks tend to match specific filenames (e.g. `.json`).
 If no files match in a specific commit, then the hook will be skipped for that commit.